Tuzki2333/CSCI596-Final-Project/README.md

 ## Extensions

-For the variants of the knapsack problem, simple algorithms like the greedy algorithm might not work, but our Lagrangian-dual-based algorithm can still be applied and parallel computing is still possible.
+For the variants of the knapsack problem, simple algorithms like the greedy algorithm might not work, but the Lagrangian-dual-based algorithm can still be applied and parallel computing is still possible.
 For example, the **Multiple-Choice Knapsack Problem (MCKP)**, where items are categorized into $k$ different classes and only one item can be chosen for each class:

 <img src="./imgs/Extension_1.png" width="400">